quantumghent/TensorTutorials/lectures/2-MatrixProductStates/Algorithms.md

 on a much smaller subsystem and therefore $e^{-ih_{ij}t}$ can be computed efficiently.
 However, as these terms generally do not commute, we cannot simply apply them one after the other.
-Instead, we can use the first-order Suzuki-Trotter decomposition to approximate the time-evolution operator, which states that for any two Hermitian operators $A4 and $B$, and any real number $\Delta t$, we have:
+Instead, we can use the first-order Suzuki-Trotter decomposition to approximate the time-evolution operator, which states that for any two Hermitian operators $A$ and $B$, and any real number $\Delta t$, we have:

 ```{math}